christophchamp/xtof-devops/src/kiil/kiil_ex01.md

 ## COLLECTING THE RESULTS

 Now, time for recap.
 You have now hopefully managed to download and convert full 6 genome sequences, and predicted coding sequences, tRNA, and rRNA in all of the.
 Also, you have stored all your predictions and a shared mysql table.
 You are now going to enter the mysql client in to order to access your results.
-You open the client by writing 'mysql' at the prompt.
-The new prompt will show 'mysql>' once it's ready.
-When pasting in mysql-code from the section below, please leave out the 'mysql>'-part.
+You open the client by excuting `mysql` at the prompt.
+The new prompt will show `mysql>` once it is ready.
+When pasting in mysql-code from the section below, please leave out the `mysql>`-part.
 This is included just to make you aware, that the mysql client is active.

 1. Open the MySQL client:
 ```
 mysql
-mysql> use cmp_genomics
+mysql> USE cmp_genomics;
 ```

 2. We start out with a simple query.
 This will list all the genomes you have now analysed.
 ```
-mysql> select accession,organism,length(seq) from genomes where user=USER() order by organism;
+mysql> SELECT accession,organism,length(seq)
+       FROM genomes
+       WHERE user=USER()
+       ORDER BY organism;
 ```

 3. Next is to look at the features you have predicted for each accession number:
 ```
-mysql> select accession,count(*) from features where user=USER() and featuretype='rRNA' group by accession;
+mysql> SELECT accession,count(*)
+       FROM features
+       WHERE user=USER()
+         AND featuretype='rRNA'
+       GROUP BY accession;
 ```
 Repeat this step for CDS' and tRNA.

 You could also list all features predicted by doing a group by accession and the feature type:
 ```
-mysql> select featuretype,accession,count(*) from features where user=USER()  group by accession,featuretype;
+mysql> SELECT featuretype,accession,count(*)
+       FROM features
+       WHERE user=USER()
+       GROUP BY accession,featuretype;
 ```

 4. MySQL also allows you to cross reference tables (relational query).
 This query will summarize the total length of predicted CDS' for each genome as well as average gene length.
 Remember that genome length was stored in a
 ```
+mysql> SELECT genomes.accession,organism,SUM(stop-start+1)
+         AS total_length,AVG(stop-start+1)
+         AS avg_length
-mysql> SELECT genomes.accession,organism,SUM(stop-start+1) as total_length,AVG(stop-start+1) as avg_length FROM features,genomes \
+       FROM features,genomes \
+       WHERE features.user=USER()
+         AND featuretype='CDS'
-       WHERE features.user=USER() AND featuretype='CDS' AND features.user = genomes.user AND genomes.accession = features.accession \
+         AND features.user = genomes.user
+         AND genomes.accession = features.accession \
        GROUP BY genomes.accession;
 ```

 5. We can also perform a relational query between the genomes table and the features table in order to derive the coding density.
 The coding density is the total length of all CDS' divided by the total genome (this fraction is the percentage of the total coding capacity of the genome)
 ```
-mysql> SELECT features.accession,organism,SUM(stop-start+1)/LENGTH(seq) as Coding_Density from features,genomes \
+mysql> SELECT features.accession,organism,SUM(stop-start+1)/LENGTH(seq)
+         AS Coding_Density
+       FROM features,genomes \
-       WHERE featuretype = 'CDS' AND features.user = genomes.user AND features.user = USER() AND features.accession = genomes.accession \
+       WHERE featuretype = 'CDS'
+         AND features.user = genomes.user
+         AND features.user = USER()
+         AND features.accession = genomes.accession \
        GROUP BY features.accession;
 ```